UOSCS/Olympic_Athletes/README.md

         5. Set the athlete information from the previously imported information and write it to the CSV file.

 ## Project
-We are creating [Kolympic](https://kolympic.com/), a website that visualizes Korea's Olympic records with the Olympic data collected in the above method and implements various high-level user scenarios related to the Olympics.
+We are creating [Kolympic](https://kolympic.com/), a website that visualizes Republic of Korea's Olympic records with the Olympic data collected in the above method and implements various high-level user scenarios related to the Olympics.